AVSystem/developer-zone/docs/Cloud_integrations/datacake.md

 }
 ```

-This decoder does several things required to ingest device data into Datacake database:
+This decoder does several things required to ingest device data into the Datacake database:

 - it selects the `endpointName` field used for identification of the device in the platform,
 - it accepts only changes from LwM2M URL `/3303/0/5700` which represents the Temperature/Sensor value resource,